Examples of demisexual

-The term demisexual was coined in 2006, by user sonofzeal on the forums of The Asexual Visibility & Education Network (AVEN).
-In the thread, sonofzeal described his experience of not experiencing sexual attraction without a previously existing emotional connection.
-A fellow forum goer mentioned a similar concept in the frame of an attraction-based model.
+The term demisexual was coined in 2006 on the forums of The Asexual Visibility & Education Network (AVEN) by user sonofzeal.
+In the thread, sonofzeal describes his experience of not experiencing sexual attraction without first forming an emotional connection.

 Who uses demisexual?